Skip to content

 Hansen (2008) ICUP tested 7 commercial baits across 72 field sites and found only 55% colony-elimination success in field conditions — versus 95%+ in lab trials 2.

-Bottom line — NH ant exterminator costs in 2026 range from $0 (free inspection) to $1,200+ (severe carpenter ant multi-nest protocol).
-The key decision points are species confirmation (general vs. carpenter), severity tier (MONITOR / TREAT SOON / EMERGENCY), and one-time vs. quarterly — with the 5-year cost math strongly favoring quarterly for any home with prior ant history, moisture events, or pre-1985 construction.
+Bottom lineNH ant exterminator scope ranges from a free inspection to a severe carpenter ant multi-nest protocol.
+The key decision points are species confirmation (general vs. carpenter), severity tier (MONITOR / TREAT SOON / EMERGENCY), and one-time vs. quarterly — with quarterly strongly favored for any home with prior ant history, moisture events, or pre-1985 construction.
+In every case, a free inspection and a written quote are the right first step.

 Self-Assessment Tool